Skip to main content

 • Spouses usually cannot be paid under regular PCS, but can sometimes be paid under FE, PD, SFCG, or certain skilled-care situations.

-• Waiver approval can take longer than PCS, and some waiver programs can waitlist.
+• Waiver approval can take longer than PCS, and some waiver programs can have waitlists.

 • State reimbursement is not the same as the caregiver’s wage.

-• The family caregiver must usually follow employer rules, training rules, and EVV rules.
+• The family caregiver must usually follow employer rules, training rules, background-check rules, and EVV rules.

 Common mistakes to avoid